personal injury attorney

 A Chapter 7 bankruptcy may be filed in order to try to get a “fresh start.”
 While many people opt to do it on their own, it is best to hire experienced attorneys that can protect as much of your assets as possible.
-Here, at The Law Offices of Carolina Nunez, P.A. -- we help guide you through the process and make sure we protect as much of your property as possible.
+Here, at the Florida bankruptcy attorney and staff at The Law Offices of Carolina Nunez, P.A. -- we help guide you through the process and make sure we protect as much of your property as possible.
 Many debts such as medical bills, credit cards, and other unsecured debts may be discharged.
 Many individuals feel relief after a Chapter 7 filing because they know it may lead to a new beginning to make things “right” again.

 Whenever you decide to call our offices, the first step would be to determine whether filing a Chapter 7 would be right for you.
 A Chapter 7 bankruptcy is known as the “liquidation” bankruptcy.

-Our office will look to see if you qualify for a Chapter 7 bankruptcy filing.
+At The Law Offices of Carolina Nunez, P.A., our Florida bankruptcy attorney will look to see if you qualify for a Chapter 7 bankruptcy filing.
 Under current bankruptcy laws, your income has to be below the “median income” for your area or you have to pass a “means test.”
 The bankruptcy “means test” is a calculation of your income and expenses.
-Our office will help guide you through this process as our team will have a consultation with you to go over your monthly income and obligations.
+Our Florida bankruptcy attorney and department at The Law Offices of Carolina Nunez, P.A.,

 Step 2 - Credit Counseling: